 Full circle and then some.

-The post "Back to First Internet Friend Visit" was originally scraped from the bottom of the pickel barrel at CogDogBlog (http://cogdogblog.com/2014/10/back-to-first-internet-friend-visit/) on October 22, 2014.
+The post "Back to First Internet Friend Visit" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (https://cogdogblog.com/2014/10/back-to-first-internet-friend-visit/) on October 22, 2014.